 You will have to be happy to agree to give up your career or your job should it ever interfere with your ability to be able to serve your narcissist’s desires.

-You live without love, respect, affection or attention from your children because they also live to serve the narcissist, not you.
+You live without love, respect, affection or attention from your children because they also live to serve the narcissist.
 They see no value in you because you don’t see any value in yourself, or because they have been conditioned by the narcissist to believe that you are worthless and not worthy of such things, with more manipulation and mind games.

 You must be willing to wake up one day to discover that your narcissist has left you without understanding why they left, where they went, who they are with, or when they will be back until they return (days, weeks, months, years) later, like nothing ever happened.
 And they will return!